 Specify the location of Event Process zip file and click OK.
-A list of all Named Configurations used in the Event Process is also provided.
-The user can select the configurations to be imported along with the Event Process in the Import Applications wizard (Figure 2.2.11).
+A list of all Named Configurations used in the Event Processes referred to by this Event Process and the Named Configurations used in all these Event Processes is also provided.
+The user can select the Event Processes and configurations to be imported along with the Event Process in the Import Applications wizard (Figure 2.2.11).
+In the absence of any referred Event Process, import of the selected Event Process fails.